Rivière-Saint-Jean, Quebec

 Rivière-Saint-Jean, (/fr/), "St. John River", is a municipality located close to the mouth of the Saint-Jean River and the north shore of the Gulf of St. Lawrence, Côte-Nord region, Minganie RCM, Quebec, Canada.

-In addition to Rivière-Saint-Jean, the municipality also includes the community of Magpie Village. which is located near the mouth of the Magpie River.
+In addition to Rivière-Saint-Jean, the municipality also includes the community of Magpie Village, which is located near the mouth of the Magpie River.

 Magpie Village

 Part of the Municipality of Rivière-Saint-Jean, Magpie is a village located on a hillside around Magpie Harbour, 3 km from a second slope, located west of Magpie Bay, in the Gulf of St. Lawrence, in the Côte-Nord region, Minganie RCM, Quebec, Canada.

-Perisoreus canadensis. — Mésangeai du Canada, Geai du Canada, Geai gris. — (Canada jay, Whisky jack, Camp robber).

 Magpie is the English name for the Canadian gray jay commonly called magpie and scientifically Perisoreus canadensis.

 History

 In 1876, the Saint Jean mission was established, located at the mouth of the Saint-Jean River after which the mission was named.
 The name "St. Jean" already appeared on a Franquelin map from 1684.
 Its post office opened in 1877.

-The Municipality of Saint-Jean was formed in 1968.
+The Saint-Jean Municipality was organized in 1968.